mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 Existing proxies that are based on TCP and HTTP are often transparent.
 That is, they do not require the cooperation of the ultimate connection endpoints, and are often not visible to one or both of the endpoints.
-If QUIC provides the basis for future tunneling and proxying solutions, it is expected that this relationship will change.
+When QUIC provides the basis for a tunneling and proxying solutions, such as defined in MASQUE WG, this relationship will change.
 At least one of the endpoints will be aware of the proxy, explicitly connect to it, and coordinate with it.
-This makes the proxy and tunneling non-transparent to at least most often the client.
-This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forwarding or more advance performance-optimizing services), and to do so using a secure communication channel between itself and the proxy. {{I-D.kuehlewind-quic-substrate}} describes some of the use cases for using QUIC for proxying and tunneling.
+This makes the proxy and tunneling non-transparent to at least one party, most often the client.
+This allows client hosts to make explicit decisions about the services they request from proxies (for example, simple forwarding or more advance performance-optimizing services), and to do so using a secure communication channel between itself and the proxy. {{I-D.kuehlewind-masque-quic-substrate}}
+describes some of the use cases for using QUIC for proxying and tunneling.

-To use a non-transparent proxy service, a client explicitly connects to it and requests forwarding to the final target server.
+To use a non-transparent proxy service a client explicitly connects to the proxy and requests forwarding to the final target server.
 The client either knows the proxy address as preconfigured in the application or can dynamically learn about available proxy servers.
 This document describes different discovery mechanisms for proxies that are either located in the local network, e.g. home or